azaleafrayha/hanoi-recursive-algo/README.md

 -------

 This repository will contain a Python implementation of the classic Tower of Hanoi puzzle.
-The project focuses on solving the puzzle using `Recursive Algorithms` and managing the game state using Python's core data structures.
+The project focuses on solving problems using `Recursive Algorithms` and managing the game state using Python's core data structures.

 ## Current Progress
 * Figuring `2**n-1` formula